HubHop/deit-mesa/README.md

 ## Acknowledgments

-This repository has adopted part of the quantization codes from [DeiT](https://github.com/facebookresearch/deit), we thank the authors for their open-sourced code.
+This repository has adopted codes from [DeiT](https://github.com/facebookresearch/deit), we thank the authors for their open-sourced code.